-An associate professor typically chooses to pursue promotion to the rank of full professor after he or she has completed one or more four-year reviews with the Provost, and after he or she has consulted with the department head and senior faculty members in the department.
-Whereas candidates move through the tenure process on a relatively fixed timetable, candidates for promotion to the rank of full professor pursue promotion on a more flexible timetable.
-Associate professors initiate this process when they conclude, after consultations, that their records are appropriate for doing so.
+An associate professor typically seeks promotion to full professor after completing one or more four-year reviews and consulting with the department head and senior faculty members.
+Whereas candidates move through the tenure process on a relatively fixed timetable, candidates for promotion to the rank of full professor pursue promotion on a more flexible one.
+Associate professors initiate the promotion process when, after consultation, they determine that their records warrant it.
 The College criterion is that a candidate for promotion to the rank of full professor should demonstrate "a continuing record of high achievement as a scholar."